Frequently Asked Questions (FAQ)

 Who cleans my room?

-You and your roommate (not Mom) are responsible for the cleanliness of your room.
-Your residence hall custodians are responsible for cleaning hallways, lobbies, community bathrooms, and other community areas.
+You and your roommate (not Mom) are responsible for the daily cleanliness of your room.
+Your residence hall custodians are responsible for cleaning hallways, lobbies, community bathrooms, and other community areas outside of your personal room.
+In addition, monthly cleanliness health checks will be conducted and rooms found unsatisfactory will be assessed damages.

 Can I study in the residence hall?

-Studies have consistently shown that freshmen living on campus are more likely to return to the university for their second semester than those living off campus.
-The Department of Residence Life and the Office of Information Technologies have combined resources to provide extensive services to students in the residence halls, such as expanded computer labs and study rooms.
+Studies have consistently shown that freshmen living on campus are more likely to return to the University for their second semester than those living off campus.
+The Department of Housing and Residence Life and the Office of Information Technologies have combined resources to provide extensive services to students in the residence halls, such as Wi-Fi, wall internet connection and study areas.

 Can I smoke in my room?